xpierroz/WhatsappStealer/README.md

 ## WhatsApp Stealer 🪖

-This program steal the victim's WhatsApp data such as profil pictures of conversations and stuff Actually except that I don't really know how to use the other data but this is still interesting and this could be investigated later
+This program steal the victim's WhatsApp data such as profil pictures of conversations and stuff

 ## How to use 📖